Developer Guide

 )

-, allowing the plugin to adapt its behavior based on project-specific requirements.
+These options are accessible in checker methods via self.linter.config, allowing the plugin to adapt its behavior based on project-specific requirements.

 Core Components

-1. Plugin Registration (__init__.py
+1. Plugin Registration (__init__.py)

 Purpose: Entry point for PyLint plugin system